 5. Syntax Testing

-The primary objective of syntax testing is verification of the fact that the system does some form of input validation on the critical interfaces.
+Syntax testing is carried out with the objective of verifying if the system executes some input validation over critical interfaces.
 Several different kinds of anomalies (or errors) can be produced in syntax testing:

-- Syntax errors: Syntax errors violate the grammar of the underlying language
+- Syntax errors: These errors tend to violate the underlying language’s grammar.

 6. Negative Testing